 Well, it appears every 6 months I'm going to be writing an article about how Viking Pools has decided to purchase another fiberglass pool manufacturer, with Royal Fiberglass Pools being the next small company to hand over its keys to the industry giant.

 After having been heavily involved in the swimming pool industry for the past 10+ years, it has been interesting for me to watch the changes that have occurred in the industry, as well as the trends that seem to be taking shape daily, especially when it comes to preformed fiberglass swimming pools.

 When it comes down to it, every type of inground swimming pool has its share of problems.
 Vinyl liner pools are very temporary, fiberglass pools have size/depth restrictions, and concrete pools have their drawbacks as well.
 In this article, though, I’m going to point out some problems with concrete pools you may not have considered before.
 These are things you should clearly know before moving forward with your inground pool purchase.

-With real-estate a premium even in difficult economies, many back yards today simply don't have a whole lot of space.
+With real-estate being a premium even in difficult economies, many backyards today simply don't have a whole lot of space.
 This being said, just because you have a small backyard doesn't mean you shouldn't consider installing an inground swimming pool.
 In fact, a small yard can really flourish with the addition of a small pool design and all it has to offer.
 This article will discuss some of the common questions associated with installing an inground swimming pool in a small backyard.